ansys/DevRelDocs/2024R2_Test/Sound/ASDforEV/SEV_API_OSC_protocol.md

 Under Windows operating system, OSC data endianness must be in BIG ENDIAN.

-*"OSC STRING" is a sequence of non-null ASCII characters followed by a null, followed by 0-3 additional null characters to make the total number of bits a multiple of 32.*
+*OSC STRING is a sequence of non-null ASCII characters followed by a null, followed by 0-3 additional null characters to make the total number of bits a multiple of 32.*

 Example 1: the string 'OSC' is coded as follows: